auxsophia/auxsophia.github.io/_pages/humanFlourishing/body/calisthenics.md

 permalink: /calisthenics/
 ---

 ### Resources

 I got my start with the [bodyweight fitness subreddit](https://www.reddit.com/r/bodyweightfitness/).
 I did the [recommended routine](https://www.reddit.com/r/bodyweightfitness/wiki/kb/recommended_routine#wiki_welcome_to_the_recommended_routine) for a few years.
 Of course, during school I wasn't able to be very consistent, sometimes training only once or twice per week, taking off a month or two before getting back into it.
 Slowly I made progress as my body grew to meet new physical demands.
 Just getting your tendons to adjust can take 6 months.
 They update the routine regularly.
 Check out the [FAQ](https://www.reddit.com/r/bodyweightfitness/wiki/faq).

-With a little searching, you're likely to come across [Steven Low's _Overcoming Gravity_](https://stevenlow.org/overcoming-gravity/).
+With a little searching, you're likely to come across [Steven Low's _Overcoming Gravity_](https://stevenlow.org/overcoming-gravity/) (note: there's now a second edition).

 "Commonly referred to by readers as an “exercise Bible,” Overcoming Gravity is a comprehensive guide that provides a gold mine of information for gymnastics and bodyweight strength training within its nearly 600 pages."

 Definitely a great resource with progressions, detailed descriptions, sample programs, injury prevention, and more.

 Here's a [progression chart](https://docs.google.com/spreadsheets/d/1tjAcd0u7pTTTdSlke5_8rGCo7afuR3xh23HnrVqwfNI/edit#gid=0) on Google Sheets from the book.

 ---